f1337/f1337.github.io/scratchpad/way-of-working.md

 - Led by Team Leads or Product Managers.
 - [Work the board from right to left](https://www.marcusoft.net/2017/03/comments-on-board-practices-7.html).
 What work we can ship today?
 - [Focus on the work, not the workers](https://www.marcusoft.net/2017/02/comments-on-board-practices-6.html).
-- Ad-hoc product re-planning is welcome, but must be documented and reviewed at next formal planning meeting.
+- Ad-hoc product re-planning is welcome, but should be documented and reviewed at next formal planning meeting.
 Record and publish *all* changes for stakeholder review.

 ## Product/iteration planning meetings